AkshayViru/Anchor-Node-Finder/README.md

-# Anchor Nodes Detector
+# Anchor Node Finder
-Contains the code for detecting anchor nodes in different types of networks which reduce the average path length of the network by maximum.
+Contains the code for detecting anchor node in different types of networks.
+Anchor node is a node which will have the most long-ranged links connected to it so that the average path length of the network gets reduced by maximum.

 ## 2-D GRID NETWORK: